kubedb/docs/docs/guides/pgbouncer/monitoring/setup-grafana-dashboard.md

 ## Next Steps

 - Monitor your PgBouncer with KubeDB using [built-in Prometheus](/docs/guides/pgbouncer/monitoring/using-builtin-prometheus.md).
-- Monitor your PgBouncer with KubeDB using [CoreOS Prometheus Operator](/docs/guides/pgbouncer/monitoring/using-coreos-prometheus-operator.md).
+- Monitor your PgBouncer with KubeDB using [Prometheus operator](/docs/guides/pgbouncer/monitoring/using-prometheus-operator.md).
 - Want to hack on KubeDB?
 Check our [contribution guidelines](/docs/CONTRIBUTING.md).